nickatnight/cookiecutter-fastapi-backend/README.md

 * `use_celery`: Whether to use Celery/Beat and Redis for asynchronous/scheduled tasks.
 Default `no`
 * `github_username`: The username of the GitHub user.
 Used for badge display in generated project `README.md`
 * `deployments`: Deploy to your favorite platform, Render.com (and more to come).
 Default `none`

-## More Details
-After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can view it [here](/%7B%7B%20cookiecutter.project_slug%20%7D%7D/README.md)

 ## Documentation
 See full documentation [here](https://cookiecutter-fastapi-backend.readthedocs.io/en/latest/).